sarzorwyn/tp/docs/UserGuide.md

 Welcome to the User Guide of **Control Your Crowd**!

-Our application, Control Your Crowd (CYC), will allow you to manage your crowds in real time.
+Our application, Control Your Crowd (CYC), will allow you to manage your crowds in real-time.
 It allows efficient tracking and accessing of visitors' profiles.
-You can also easily check in and check out a visitor, get current crowd level, limit the venue capacity, save the visitor log for future references and much more!
+You can also easily check-in and check out a visitor, get the current crowd level, limit the venue capacity, save the visitor log for future references, and much more!
 CYC is an all-in-one application to help you manage your crowd levels at any venue with ease.
 The application uses a Command Line Interface (CLI); this means that you operate the application by typing commands into a command window.
-If you can type fast, CYC can enable you to manage the crowd faster than other traditional Graphical User Interface (GUI) applications; GUI applications allow user to interact with the application through graphical icons such as buttons.
+With simple and easy-to-use commands, CYC provides you with efficient crowd management which is faster than traditional Graphical User Interface (GUI) applications can offer.
+GUI applications allow the user to interact with the application through graphical icons such as buttons and clickable.

-If you are interested, jump to [Quick Start](UserGuide.md#quick-start) to learn how to start managing your crowd using CYC.
+Jump to [Quick Start](UserGuide.md#quick-start) to learn how to manage your crowd efficiently with CYC.

 ## Quick Start